OurLab408/OurChain/README.md

 ## Quick Start

-use `bash mytest.sh` to try basic contract rpc commands.
+After starting the OurChain node, you can use the `bash mytest.sh` command to try basic contract rpc commands.

 ## Dev By Docker